alessiofrittoli/type-utils/docs/extenders/README.md

 #### [JSON.parse\<T\>()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse)

-- [JSON.parse<T>()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) can now accept `Stringified<T>` as input, maintaining the type information of the parsed object.
+- [JSON.parse\<T\>()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) can now accept `Stringified<T>` as input, maintaining the type information of the parsed object.
-- The method can infer the type of the parsed object if it was previously serialized using `stringify` with the same type argument.
+- The method can infer the type of the parsed object if it was previously serialized using `stringify` with the same type argument.\
+	⚠️ For some reason, when using these types in an external project, the Type cannot be automatically inferred from the stringified data.
+If so, explicitly set it's types as in the example below.

 ##### Example